CsBigDataHub/sparkquickbook/README.md

 <a href="http://imgur.com/YGGNKzR"><img src="http://i.imgur.com/YGGNKzR.jpg" title="source: imgur.com" /></a>

-Let us take an example of the file that is stored in HDFS, HDSF by default splits the files into blocks of 128MB and saves it across datanodes for resiliency.
+Let us take an example of the file that is stored in HDFS, HDFS by default splits the files into blocks of 128MB and saves it across datanodes for resiliency.
 RDD are the abstraction of this distribution, hiding away the complexity of storage, execution and fault tolerance from the clients.

 Spark code when executed, creates a lineage graph(DAG). the scheduler, then schedules the execution of the the DAG in each of the nodes in which the data resides.
 This is similar to Hadoop Map-Reduce, where map tasks executes on local data and reduce tasks shuffles the data across nodes to produce results.

 In Spark, the data is loaded into the main memory(RAM) and the individual tasks(stages) of the Job(An Spark program) is run.
 This provides the speed that distinguishes Spark from Hadoop Map-Reduce.
 The data(RDD) can be cached(in-memory or on disk) between stages and multiple tasks can be run on the same cached RDD.

-With that context let us have a look at the generic wordcount example with Spark Scala api
+With that context let us have a look at the generic wordcount example with Spark Scala api with detailed documentataion

 ```scala
 import org.apache.spark.sql.SparkSession